dfm/Star-Field/paper/response.md

 "p.
 2, third paragraph: I am *very* confused by the statement that "Instead of estimating..."
 First, there is nothing more than "estimating" that we can do whatever the method.
 Second, and more importantly, standard methods (as in SExtractor, photo, and most other codes) *do* estimate errors for flux, positions, and many other parameters, and these error estimates *are* propagated (in most papers) to subsequent analysis.
 What is *not* probabilistic about giving flux+-error?"

 - This is a language issue.
 We were using estimation in the statistics sense of "point estimates obtained from some procedure".
 Standard errors are related to probability but there are many ways of obtaining them in the community.
+We have tried to be consistent about saying point estimation where that is what we mean.

 "general comment on Introduction: typically, one knows what exactly the paper is about after reading it - not the case here."

-- The introduction has been changed somewhat, hopefully making this more clear.
+- Hopefully our changes to the introduction make this more clear.
+In particular we have added a paragraph describing what we discuss in each following section.

 "section 3.3: it is a major omission not to give credit to Stetson and DAOPHOT here"